 Mostly, I work from home, so sometimes I doze off in the afternoon, but that results in late-night work.
 That is not good for anyone.

 Most of the times I apply the Pomodoro technique to my work—25 minutes of work followed by a 5-minute rest filled with some chores.

 We have operative discussions on Monday and strategic discussions every Tuesday morning.
 Tuesday to Thursday we all work from our home offices, and Friday we organize live or online meetings to summarize the week.

 My job is rather diverse—a part of it is communication (insider conversations, outsider meetings, and code mentoring), a part of it is marketing (managing ads, writing copy, and getting marketing systems to work), and some of it is technical (all kinds of programming tasks).

 Four times a year, I take a week off.
-I also have few-day trips with the colleagues twice a year.
+I also have a few day trips with my colleagues twice a year.

 The Invisible University causes two weeks every six months to be rather packed (at the beginning and the end of each semester), and the YearCompass results in an intensive December and January.
 These make me accept fewer other jobs in these periods.

 What surprised you about this job that you never thought of before?